jaime-pru/jaime-pru/README.md

 ### Hi there 👋

+Visiting professor at the Department of Economics at UAM Azcapotzalco and university professor since 2013.
+Among his research interests are: i.
+Manufacturing Labor Productivity and Regional Development; ii.
+Cities, economies of agglomeration and labor productivity; iii.
+Regional disparity and its measurement.

 <!--
 **jaime-pru/jaime-pru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.